 I’ve been doing work with local councillors for some time now – helping them see how they can use the internet to better engage with citizens, and communicate with them too.
-This takes the form of running training workshops usually.
-There’s probably a better way of doing it, but they are probably a bit tricky […]

 I don’t understand how this is even possible but… wow.

 Rob Dale at LGIU blogs about some research being done in collaboration with Networked Neighbourhoods about the impact of online local community activity.